Chios massacre: Greek response

 After the Chios massacre, the Greek revolutionary government managed to gather a significant amount of money in order to outfit its ships and attack the Ottoman fleet.

 At the end of May, the Greek captains from Psara and Hydra decided to burn the Ottoman flagship, the 84-gun ship of the line Mansur al-liwa, by using fire ships.
 The operation took place on the night of and was conducted by Konstantinos Kanaris and Andreas Pipinos.
 About two thousand Ottoman sailors were killed or drowned, including admiral Nasuhzade Ali Pasha, who had led the Chios massacre two months earlier.

+Classification as genocide

+Some historians, genocide scholars, and other academics classify the Chios massacre as a genocide.

+Raphael Lemkin, who coined the term "genocide", included the massacre of Chios as a chapter in his planned three-volume History of Genocide.
+Historian Steven L. Jacobs agrees with Lemkin's assessment that the massacre constituted genocide.

+Turkish historian H. Şükrü Ilıcak wrote that the massacre was "only an iota shy of what might nowadays be labeled genocide".
+Academic Colette Burton calls it the "Chiot genocide" and notes the brutality which caused "the death, enslavement, and forced emigration of four-fifths of the population".
+Art historian Gilles Néret also calls it a genocide practiced by the Sublime Porte against Greeks.

+Genocide scholar Hannibal Travis writes that the massacre has been described as "a genocidal attack on an entire community".
+Political scientist Eleni Tseligka calls the Chios massacre "the first notable incident of Christian genocide and ethnic cleansing in the Ottoman Empire", in the context of "One Hundred Years of Bloodshed" between 1822 and 1922.